-These are the written record of business conducted at the meeting.
+These are the written record of what happens at a meeting.
 Minutes of the previous meeting are usually reviewed and confirmed as a true and accurate record at each meeting.
-Minutes taken during public excluded business are stored separately and securely.
+Minutes taken during public excluded business (committee) are stored separately and securely.
 They can, however, be requested by anyone.
-How much of the information the board releases depends on the rules in the Privacy Act 2020 and the Official Information Act, 1982.
+How much of the information the board releases depends on the rules in the Privacy Act 2020 and the Official Information Act 1982.